 - Again, it would be easiest for us if you sent us the content as you want it published.
 The editors should be able to simply copy and paste the material with minimal editing or composition.

 - Attach any photos as JPEG files in the usual way.

 - If you send in a complete document we may, depending on length, paste all the text as a post on the front page or just a brief one-line announcement and a download link.
 All documents will be converted to PDF if we’re going down this route.
 Some, poster-type announcements can be converted to a picture and displayed on the front page (at less than full size).

 - Don’t send material in unusual file formats.
 We can reliably handle plain text, Rich Text (RTF), PDF, MS Word, PNG, JPEG.

-- We don’t really have a workflow to handle weekly repeats on either the website or the newsletter.
+- We don’t really have a workflow to handle weekly repeats.
 If you want an item repeated, send it in again as often as you need to.
 If you have something that needs to be displayed on a long-term basis it might be a better fit for a static page.

 - There will be occasional failures and lapses.
 We ask your understanding in advance for these.

 - We could always do with additional volunteers for the website.